 Types of criminal evidence; criminal procedure in various courts; arrest, search, and seizure; collection of evidence, discretion, and related topics.
-Prerequisite: CJS 101.
-Spring (Formerly CJ 224)
+Prerequisite: CJS 101 with a grade of "C-" or better and ENG 101 with a grade of "C-" or better or with concurrency.
+Spring